Fabsforce/bataillenavale/README.md

 # Bataille Navale

-## This a Battleship game for the browser
+## This is a Battleship (Bataille Navale in french) game for the browser
 It's as fun to play as to code.